DanDigits/GiTutorial/README.md

 # Tutorial
 Hi!
-This repository is an extremely rudimentary introduction into git to help novices, such as myself, learn and become familiarized with its use.
+This repository is an extremely rudimentary introduction to help novices, such as myself, learn and become familiarized with git.
-Its purpose is meant to be more practical than informational, so make sure to read up on commands or questions you may have as you go along.
+Its purpose is meant to be more practical than informational, so make sure to read up on any commands or questions you may find as you go along.

 To start, the files included in this tutorial are meant to help practice the given commands shown below, but are in no way necessary.
 They're empty anyhow.